aocoronel/aocoronel.github.io/content/2025-04-15-how-to-install-spelling-in-neovim.md

 +++
-title = "How to Install Spelling in Neovim" date = 2025-04-14 category = ["tech"]
+title = "How to Install Spelling in Neovim" description = """Neovim does not have support for spelling other than English by default.
+Here are how you can get the required files to enable spelling in Neovim.""" date = 2025-04-14 category = ["tech"] tags = ["cli", "neovim", "how-to"]
 +++

 Neovim does not have support for spelling other than English by default.
 Here are how you can get the required files to enable spelling in Neovim.